 Acknowledgements.
-We are grateful for the funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2037 'CLICCS - Climate, Climatic Change, and Society' - Project Number: 390683824, contribution to the Center for Earth System Research and Sustainability (CEN) of Universität Hamburg.
+We are grateful for the funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2037 'CLICCS - Climate, Climatic Change, and Society' - Project Number: 390683824, contribution

+- 610 to the Center for Earth System Research and Sustainability (CEN) of Universität Hamburg.
 We acknowledge funding provided by the Blue-Action project from the European Union's Horizon 2020 research and innovation programme under grant agreement No 727852.
 IP also acknowledges funding from DFG, Project number 436413914.
 KRM was funded by sub-project Z2b of the DFG Transregional Collaborative Research Centre (SFB/TRR165) "Waves to Weather".
 We would like to thank the German Climate Computing Center (DKRZ) for providing an excellent research infrastructure, and Frank Toussaint for guidance regarding the ERA5 data archive.
-Many thanks to Daniel Runow from the Basis-Infrastruktur Group at the Regional Computing Center, Universität Hamburg, for maintaining the virtual GPU setup that was used for conducting parts of the analyses described here.
+Many thanks to Daniel Runow from - 615 the Basis-Infrastruktur Group at the Regional Computing Center, Universität Hamburg, for maintaining the virtual GPU setup that was used for conducting parts of the analyses described here.
+We highly appreciate the detailed comments from the referees during the review process, which have greatly improved the manuscript.